 It is best to take containers with you in which you can pack homemade products if necessary.
 A visit to the farm shop is not like going to the supermarket.
 Things are often rustic here.
 But that is exactly what is special about shopping on the farm.

 You should also check the opening times before you arrive.
 Most of these farm shops with cafés are not open every day.
-However, that is what makes these cafes so charming.
+But that's what makes these cafes so charming.
 They give you an insight into life on the farm.
 There you will definitely have direct contact with the local people.
-They go to great lengths to entertain their guests and serve them the best of their own production.
-But now to our list of farm shops with cafés near Munich:
+They put a lot of effort into entertaining their guests and serving them the best of their own production.

 Farm shop at the Moar